Financial Aid and Scholarships

 - Submit other requested documents as soon as possible.

 Grants are free dollars given to college students by the U.S. Department of Education or the State of Ohio and are awarded based on financial need.
 LCCC participates in the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant (FSEOG) programs.
 Eligibility for the Federal Supplemental Opportunity Grant is awarded to student’s with the highest need (zero EFC) and those who apply earliest for the award year.
 Students must be enrolled for a minimum of six credit hours in the term for which the award is valid.
 FSEOG is awarded on first come, first served basis (based on the current year FAFSA completion date) for those who meet the eligibility criteria.

-State Of Ohio funding includes The Ohio College Opportunity Grant (OCOG), Ohio War Orphans Scholarship, Ohio Academic Scholarship, Nursing Education Loan Program and Ohio National Guard.
+State Of Ohio funding includes The Ohio College Opportunity Grant (OCOG), Ohio War Orphans Scholarship, Choose Ohio First, Nursing Education Loan Program and Ohio National Guard.
 Information about these programs, eligibility criteria and application process can be obtained at the Ohio Department of Higher Education website, www.ohiohighered.org.

 Federal Work-Study Program

 The Federal Work-Study (FWS) program provides the opportunity for students to earn money through federally sponsored part-time employment.
 Employment sites are available at LCCC and off-campus.
 Eligibility for Federal Work-Study is need-based according to federal definition.
 Students interested in a FWS position must complete the FAFSA, register with LCCC CareerLink, the college’s online job posting system and upload a completed LCCC Student Worker Employment Application.
 More information is available at Career Services.